gmkdigitalmedia/GA-Technologies-Tokyo-MLOps/README.md

 ## 📄 License

-This project is proprietary software owned by GA Technologies.
+This project is proprietary software owned by GP MLOps.

 ## 🆘 Support